kljr/SpringboardVM/README.md

 * Downloads Springboard-Composer and DrupalVM, and their vendor dependencies.
 * Provisions DrupalVM, Apache and mySQL, creates multiple virtual hosts and site databases.
-* Creates a default site.
+* Creates two default sites, one a dedicated testing site.
 * Allows additional sites to be automatically installed in sites/{docroot}, with a docroot and virtual host you define in config/local.config.yml.
-* Configures acceptance tests to work out of the box.
+* Configures the acceptance tests to work out of the box.
 * Automates replacing generic site databases and file assets with reference site assets.
 * Provides a Drush alias to quickly install and configure developer